jfrog/terraform-provider-artifactory/CONTRIBUTIONS.md

 `artifactory-1` is on the usual 8080/8081/8082 ports while `artifactory-2` is on 9080/9081/9082

+You can also run one instance of artifactory using `./run-artifactory-container.sh` which doesn't use docker-compose.

 #### Enable acceptance tests

 Set the env var to the second Artifactory instance URL.
 This is the URL that will be accessible from `artifactory-1` container (not the URL from the Docker host):